 The Fund's investments that LGPS Central manages and advises upon are subject to Central's Responsible Investment and Engagement (RI and E) Framework.
 This Framework incorporates the investment beliefs and responsible investment beliefs of the eight funds within the LGPS Central Pool.
-The RI and E framework can be found at: https://www.lgpscentral.co.uk/wp-content/uploads/2021/06/LGPSC-RI-E-Framework-
+The RI and E framework can be found on the LGPS central website.